220.127.116.11 Moral Influence on War – Pacifism and ‘Just’ Wars

 Many people are instinctively pacifist; they feel empathy for the people who get killed, wounded, or displaced by war.
-Pacifists can also argue that war degrades those who rely upon it as an instrument of policy – constraining their own basic freedoms in the name of security and, during the Cold War for example, leading them to choose allies whose governments would otherwise be thought of as insupportable.
-For example, in 1955 a Quaker paper entitled Speak Truth to Power criticised the way in which America’s Cold War policies reduced its moral standing in the world and threatened freedoms within its own society:
+Pacifists can also argue, as in the Quaker paper Speak Truth to Power, that war degrades those who rely upon it as an instrument of policy – constraining their own basic freedoms in the name of security and, during the Cold War for example, leading them to choose allies whose governments would otherwise be thought of as insupportable.

 Many people judge each situation on its merits.
 They might support a war on the grounds that it would be morally better than alternative policies.
-There is a long history of debate about what makes a war ‘just’, including writings by Thomas Aquinas, Hugo Grotius and , in 1978, Michael Walzer.
-Robert Skidelsky wrote an article entitled The just war tradition, which was published in Prospect in December 2004; it included a historical overview, a definition with clarification, a review of the role of the UN and a brief survey of contemporary issues to which the theory might be applied; it described ‘just war theory’ in these terms:
+The Internet Encyclopedia of Philosophy entry on Just War Theory records a long history of writing on the subject, from Thomas Aquinas onwards.
+Robert Skidelsky’s article, The just war tradition, included a historical overview, a definition with clarification, a review of the role of the UN and a brief survey of contemporary issues to which the theory might be applied; it described ‘just war theory’ in these terms:

 “Today, a rich and sophisticated discussion over centuries is usually presented as a list of propositions covering three topics – jus ad bellum, jus in bello and jus ad pacem.
 The first aims to determine whether a war is justly started, the second is concerned with the just conduct of the war, and the third – and most shadowy – explores the conditions of a just peace.
 The propositions support each other, like bricks in an arch. …

 The requirements for a just war are traditionally reduced to six: just cause, legitimate authority, last resort, proportionality between offence and response, reasonable chance of success and right intention.”